ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 5. URLs SHOULD resolve to a human readable document for a policy maker to reason about.

-## GA4GH Standard Passport Visa Definitions
+## GA4GH Standard Passport Visa Type Definitions

-Note: in addition to these GA4GH standard Passport Visa Types, there is also the ability to for a Passport Visa Issuer to encode [Custom Passport Visa Types](#custom-passport-visa-types) and still be compliant.
+Note: in addition to these GA4GH standard Passport Visa Types, there is also the ability to for a Passport Visa Issuer to encode [Custom Passport Visa Types](#custom-passport-visa-types).

 ### AffiliationAndRole

--   The Identity’s role within the identity’s affiliated institution as specified by one of the following:
+-   The Passport Visa Identity’s role within the identity’s affiliated institution as specified by one of the following:

     -   [eduPersonScopedAffiliation](http://software.internet2.edu/eduperson/internet2-mace-dir-eduperson-201602.html#eduPersonScopedAffiliation)
         attributed value of: faculty, student, or member. \